 The basics, of course.

 Too many men shoot themselves in the foot by getting the basics wrong.
-Don’t be one of them.

 Rule #4: Build a Solid Wardrobe Foundation

 Rebuilding your wardrobe starts with a solid foundation.

-Rule #6: Keep it Simple
+Rule #5: Keep it Simple

-You have to remember that you’re a man, and there’s no need to be extravagant.
+You have to remember that you’re a man, and being extravagant isn’t necessary.
 You don’t need a lot of bells and whistles to look great.
-You can just keep everything simple.

 Rule #7: Trim Your Wardrobe